hmito/esj73web/venue_en.md

 - Take the Karasuma Subway Line bound for "Kokusaikaikan" and get off at "Kokusaikaikan Station."
 - Exit from Exit 4-2 and walk about 5 minutes.

-Depending on your accommodation, you may also use City Bus Routes 5, 31, 65, or Kyoto Bus Routes Toku-16 and Toku-17.

 You can also access Kyoto ICC by bus (City Bus Routes 5, 31, 65, or Kyoto-Bus Routes Toku-16 and Toku-17), but service is infrequent and the coverage area is limited.
 Please check the schedules and routes carefully before using these options.

 ## Accommodation